My name is Lucas Nikitczuk, Graphic Designer, born in 1985 in Buenos Aires, Argentina.

 What is your favorite sport?

-With my 6' 5" feet inches and a childhood full of jumps, blocks, and slam dunks, makes me happy to say that's the “basketball”.
+With my 6' 5" feet inches of height and a childhood full of jumps, blocks, and slam dunks, it makes me happy to say that it's “basketball”.

 Tell us your funniest anecdote related to your work

 This story is not as funny as if it was to me.
 An agency called me to realize a project for a radio station, of which I did not get any more information.
 By knowing who their customers were, I suspected for whom I might be working to.
 So I accepted the job and when I received the materials it was indeed what I had thought it was, the project was about a redesign for the site of the famous radio program “Cuál es” that was being transmitted by the Rock and Pop 95.9, a very well known radio station in the country and was hosted by Mario Pergolini, Eduardo de la Puente and Marcelo Gantman.
 If by that time I was already motivated for whom I might work with, when I already knew who they really were I was even more motivated.
 Pergolini is a super charismatic host and was always at the forefront of what digital is (in fact, today, is the creator of Vorterix, a totally new concept of radio stations that put together the auditory with the visual experience through streaming).